clement4saunier/defacto-dapp/README.md

 The internet is an already established network that provides an vast amount of individual databases, skillsets and capabilities in each person.

-DeFacts allows the pairing of :
+- DeFacts allows the pairing of :

-ENTITY A : seeking to verify some kind of data and willing to pay a variable fee (the bounty) to get the job done.
-ENITITY A is a Requester.
+ ENTITY A : seeking to verify some kind of data and willing to pay a variable fee (the bounty) to get the job done : the Requester.

 ENTITY B : seeking to earn compensation by doing research work.
 Knowing how and where to find information is the process the Fact-Checker does.

 ENTITY C : seeking to put their qualifications at work and in the process earn compensation.
 Reviewing responses of bounties and officially approving them is the role of the Delegate.

+- How does it work :

+DeFacts acts similar to an open marketplace, where a Requester can at any time post a Request in the open bounties list.
+The Request must include some details such as time allocated for the task, the field in question etc.

+There, any Fact-Checker can submit a response including all the information gathered during their research, while the timer of the request is still active.

+Once the timer reaches its end, a Delegate assigned to the Request can verify the information provided by the Fact-Checker and validate the response.
+This validation will distribute the funds locked in the bounty between himself and the Fact-Checker.

+- The benefits :

+The protocol was designed with specific goals in mind : Personal Privacy.

+Requesters and Fact-Checkers have no restrictions when using the platform.
+They only need a wallet adress in order to connect to the service and interact with the blockchain.

+Delegates have a verification role, and act as "proof of validity".
+They are the only entity who must be registered and must provide relevant personal information used to assert their expertise level / relevance in a given field (medecine, mathematics, criminal law, religion, international trade, agriculture, modern culture, history.....).

-# Graphical Chart
+# Mechanism Chart

 The link below redirects to a figma diagram detailing the protocol: